zac-poe/web-crawler/readme.md

 - `Download`: saves target resource
 - `Evaluate`: define name/values where name is a variable you create and the value is an xpath expression to evaluate against a previous result
 - `Print`: write value to standard out
-- `Repeat`: number of times to repeat previous level of commands, Repeat: 1 means execute commands a total of 2 times
+- `Repeat`: number of times to repeat previous commands within the current Sequence, Repeat: 1 means execute commands a total of 2 times

 ### Variables
 Interpolate variables with angle brackets, ex: `<myVariable>`